Navigating IEC 62304 Standard for Medical Device Software

 IEC 62304 standard is not isolated; it aligns with other industry requirements and standards.
 For instance, ISO 13485 standard, titled “Medical devices – Quality management systems”, describes the requirements for quality management systems applicable to medical devices development, but is not limited to any specific discipline (mechanical, electronic, software, etc.).
 IEC 62304 complements ISO 13485 with specific requirements for software development.

 In simple terms, a Quality Management System (QMS) is a structured framework serving as a guide.
 Organizations implement it to ensure consistent product quality and compliance with regulations.
-It encompasses a set of policies, processes, procedures, and resources necessary to plan, execute, and control the development of an organization’s products and services.
+It encompasses a set of policies, processes, procedures, and resources necessary to plan, execute, and control the development of products and services.

 In the context of medical device development, establishing and applying a QMS is not optional but a mandatory requirement.
 It guarantees the production of safe, effective, and reliable devices.